Revisiting Eureka Springs, Arkansas – A Day Trip Through the Ozarks

 Dear Henry,

-Eureka Springs is a small town of about 2,100 located deep in the Ozarks, near the Arkansas/Missouri border.
-The area contains many natural springs which are believed to have healing properties, and the area was always considered a place of rest.
-The Osage people used the springs regularly, and in 1856, Dr. Alvah Jackson built a hospital near Basin Springs, which was used during the Civil War.
+Eureka Springs is a small town of about 2,100 residents, nestled deep in the Ozark Mountains near the Arkansas-Missouri border.
+The city is renowned for its numerous natural springs, long believed to possess healing properties, and has always been regarded as a place of relaxation.
+The Osage people once used the springs regularly, and in 1856, Dr. Alvah Jackson built a hospital near Basin Spring, which would later serve during the Civil War.

-We came back to NWA exhausted.
-Eureka Springs is a steep little city, and you are definitely in for an urban hike, but I recommend visiting and can hardly wait until I get to go again.
+We returned to NWA tired but happy.
+Eureka Springs is a steep little city, and every visit feels like both a pilgrimage and an urban hike.
+I can hardly wait to go back again.

 P.S.
 Check out my YouTube video tour here: https://youtu.be/MCArR8Oy_Ik?si=7zcY3MXO4rxPFq4j